longkai/kennylong.io/README.md

 ```

 Note if you use docker image with which container has a mounted repo, the `repo` in the `env.yaml` and the docker mount pointer MUST be same.

+## CDN Support
+I only tested *qiniu CDN* which can fetch then cache your site stuff for a given url.
+You must set your site url with prefix `/cdn/` to qiniu, then specify the CDN domain in `env.yaml`.

 Happy hacking.